eez-open/studio/help/en-US/components/actions/Error.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ova akcija baca (throws) error koji se onda može loviti (catch) preko CatchError akcije unutar istog flowa u kojem se nalazi ova akcija, ili unutar njegovog parent flowa, tj. bilo kojeg ancestors flowa.
+This Action throws an error that can then be caught via the _CatchError_ action within the same flow in which this action is located, or within its parent Flow, i.e. of any ancestors Flow.

 # PROPERTIES

-## Message [DRAFT]
+## Message

-Tekstualna poruka koja opisuje vrstu greške, ovu poruku prima CatchError akcija.
+A text message describing the type of error, this message will be received by the _CatchError_ Action.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

-# OUTPUTS
+# OUTPUTS [EMPTY]

 # EXAMPLES [EMPTY]